orchestral/cookbook/installation.md

     $ cd patio

-To test that everything is working, you may use Laravel Serve command:
+To test that everything is working, you may use the Serve command:

     $ php artisan serve
     Laravel development server started on http://localhost:8000/